annotation/text-fabric/tf/docs/about/clientmanual.md

 From within the app, you can download a zip file with *app*`-local.html` in it, so that you can have the full search experience completely off-line.

-Also when you have opened this page over the internet, your browser has downloaded the complete app, and all interaction between you and the search app happens at your browser, without further internet connection (except when you navigate to links to the internet).
+Also when you have opened this page over the internet, once your browser has downloaded the complete app, all interaction between you and the search app happens at your browser, without further internet connection (except when you navigate to external links).

 As a consequence